 CV

-Kaspar was born in Göttingen in 1990 and lived in Germany for the first ten years of his life.
-Kaspar has a Pakistani/Indian, Colombian and Canadian migratory history and has lived in South Australia for the majority of his life.
+Kaspar Schmidt Mumm was born in Göttingen in 1990 and lived in Germany for the first ten years of his life.
+His family has migrated for three generations moving between Pakistani/India, Colombia, Germany, Canada and finally South Australia.
+He is currently studying a Masters at the Universität Der Künste: Berlin - Kunst Im Kontext, focused on the intersection of contemporary art and social work.
 Kaspar’s mother, an artist, uses art as a pedagogic tool for rehabilitation in hospitals and community centres.
-It is her ability to engage in extremely complex human relationships which has informed the foundation of Kaspar’s contemporary arts practice.
+It was her ability to engage in extremely complex human relationships which has informed the foundation of Kaspar’s contemporary arts practice.

 Current Works: Slowmango, The Bait Fridge, Paper Mache and IMEMI